PhonologicalCorpusTools/CorpusTools/docs/source/neighborhood_density.rst

 considered similar to each other can be calculated using any of the three distance metrics described in :ref:`method_string_similarity`:
 Levenshtein edit distance,
-phonological edit distance, or Khorsi (2012) similarity.
+phonological edit distance, or [Khorsi2012]_ similarity.
 As implemented in PCT, for a query word, each other word in the corpus is checked for its similarity to the query word and then added to a list of neighbours if sufficiently similar.